NightshadeNetwork/EaglercraftDev/README.md

 ## License

-EaglercraftDev is released under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+EaglercraftDev is released under our own License.
+See the [LICENSE](LICENSE.md) file for more information.

 **Note:** This repository is private and only open to contributors.